NoaNagar/NodeJS_project_NoaNagar/README.md

 Welcome to the Business Card Site server!
 This server provides functionality for creating and managing user accounts, as well as creating, editing, and deleting business cards.

+When downloading the project, download the node module file using the command: pnpm i / npm i

 ## Usage

 ### User Operations